Charges: Olivia Man, Houston Morris, Fatally Stabbed 13-Year-Old Boy While Attacking His Mother

 The complaint says law enforcement were dispatched at 5:49 a.m. to an apartment in Olivia on the 800 block of East Lincoln Avenue.
 Officers were responding to the report of a domestic in progress, with a victim reporting he had been stabbed in the chest with a knife.

-When law enforcement arrived, they found the 13-year-old suffering from life-threatening injuries and was taken to the hospital, where he later died.
+When law enforcement arrived, they found the 13-year-old suffering from life-threatening injuries.
+He was taken to the hospital where he later died.
 A second victim, his mother, had lacerations to her head and right finger, as well as other cut wounds and bite marks.
 She was taken to an area hospital for treatment of non-life threatening injuries.

 According to the complaint, the mother grabbed a nearby knife for protection, but Morris took the knife and began advancing toward her with it.
 They then began struggling over the knife, causing injuries to the mother’s hand.